vldmrkl/blog/content/posts/2019-04-05--from-writing-unit-tests-to-working-on-the-software-from-mozilla-microsoft-and-airbnb/index.md

 ---
-title: From Writing Unit Tests To Working On the Software From Mozilla, Microsoft And Airbnb
+title: 'My OSS Journey: From Writing Unit Tests To Working On the Software From Mozilla, Microsoft And Airbnb'
 cover: cover.jpg
 author: Volodymyr Klymenko
 ---